brandonyee333/test/readme/BREAKING_CHANGES.markdown

 #### Who is affected?

-This affects anyone who relied on the portlet description's value already being escaped and used it to generate HTML.
-In that case, a small UI change might be observed as some characters could become unescaped.
+This affects anyone who used the portlet description's escaped value to generate HTML.
+A small UI change could occur, as some characters may be unescaped.

 #### How should I update my code?

-If you were using the `portletDescription` value to generate HTML, you should escape it using the proper escape sequence using `HtmlUtil.escape`.
+If you were using the `portletDescription` value to generate HTML, you should escape it using the proper escape sequence: `HtmlUtil.escape`.

 #### Why was this change made?